 He holds degrees from the Schulich School of Business (York University), the London School of Economics and the University of Oxford, where he studied on a Rhodes Scholarship.
 His PhD is from Osgoode Hall Law School, where he was a Pierre Elliott Trudeau Scholar and won the Governor-General’s Gold Medal.

-Studin lectures and advises around the world in a number of languages, and has written for publications ranging from the Financial Times to Le Monde, Vedomosti, the South China Morning Post, the Globe & Mail, Toronto Star, National Post, Le Devoir, La Presse, The Indian Express, The Australian, and the Straits Times.
+Studin lectures and advises around the world in a number of languages, and has written for publications ranging from the Financial Times to Le Monde, Vedomosti, the South China Morning Post, the Globe & Mail, Toronto Star, National Post, Le Devoir, La Presse, the Indian Express, The Australian, Daily FT (Sri Lanka), and the Straits Times.
 His other books include The Strategic Constitution – Understanding Canadian Power in the World (UBC Press, 2014), and What is a Canadian?
 Forty-Three Thought-Provoking Responses (McClelland & Stewart, 2006).
 The latter book creates the basis for the Odessa Prize in Canadiana, awarded at several universities across Canada.

 In a past life, Studin was a two-time All-Canadian soccer player, captained York University’s varsity soccer team, played professionally with the Toronto Lynx (predecessor to Toronto FC), and earned two ‘Blues’ with the varsity soccer team at Oxford University.